oh-jinwoo94/gkm-align/README.md

 # Algorithm and Mathematical Details
 The mathematical foundations of gkm-align are documented in the `theory/` directory.
 These notes correspond to pages 41–48 of the Supplementary Information in Oh and Beer, *Nature Communications* (2024).
+The supplementary document has minor typos and mistakes, which have been corrected in this Github version.

 # System Requirements
 **Supported OS:** Linux (CentOS, Ubuntu, Rocky Linux, etc.) and macOS (Apple Silicon).